heliossun/ELIP/rebuttal.md

 |     BLIP-ft    | 30.7     | 52.2      | 61.0     | 58.3     | 80.5     | 87.1     | **77.5** | **93.2** | 96.4     |
 |     ELIP       | **38.7** | **65.6**  | **75.6** | **60.3** | **83.7** | **90.6** | 76.4     | 93.1     | **96.4** |

+After testing on more complex OOD cases, we observe ELIP surpasses other baselines in most strong OOD settings.

 Experiment 2: We choose three **OOD-text** settings from mentioned in <https://arxiv.org/pdf/2212.08044.pdf>, all results are average on five perturbation levels.
 The following are Image-Text Retrieval performance comparision between ELIP and baseline models on MS-COCO.

+R4.4 Typo: Line 167 should be “Equation”.

+## Reviewer 5

+A5.1 What is the key component in improving the OOD robustness of VL models?
+Is it finetuning with adapters or introducing the evidential uncertainty?
+R5.1
+A5.2 Why does the proposed ELIP underperform in the OOD text?